erwintobing15/dotamagus/README.md

 * Bootstrap

 ## Features
-* Recommend heroes after picking atleast one hero
+* Recommend heroes based on at least one hero picked
-* Prediction win percentage of radiant team (heroes picked with recommendation)
+* Predict the win rate of a team of heroes picked using a recommendation system against the other team
+* Give an alert message for a recommendation or match prediction error